dpobel/damien.pobel.fr/damien.pobel.fr/src/post/github-api-from-travisci.md

 fi
 ```

-## Post a comment with the Github API
+## Post a comment with the GitHub API

 Remains to actually post the comment.
-For that, I use [the Github REST API
+For that, I use [the GitHub REST API
 v3](https://developer.github.com/v3/) because when I set up this system, it was
 the only available solution.
 To use the API, you'll need to create a *Personal
 access token* as described in [the user a